Extrusion Process: Types, Applications, and Benefits

 1. What is the extrusion process?

-Extrusion is a manufacturing technique where material is forced through a die to create long products with a fixed cross-section.
+Extrusion is a manufacturing technique where material is forced through a die to create long products with a fixed cross-section, used widely in metals, plastics, rubber, and food industries.

 2. What are the main types of extrusion?

-The primary types include hot extrusion, cold extrusion, direct extrusion, indirect extrusion, impact extrusion, and hydrostatic extrusion.
+The primary types include hot extrusion, cold extrusion, direct extrusion, indirect extrusion, impact extrusion, and hydrostatic extrusion, each suited to specific materials and product requirements.

 3. Which materials can be extruded?